Georgine Gerhard: Provenance and early years

-Alongside her teaching duties, Gerhard she took on a number of administrative and organisational responsibilities at the school.
+Alongside her teaching duties, Gerhard took on a number of administrative and organisational responsibilities at the school.
 Outside the school she was able to make arrangements at the university to develop her languages skills further.
-As far back as 1890 Basel had become the first university in Switzerland to accept a female student, a medical student called Emilie Frey; but for women of Georgine Gerhard's generation university degrees were still highly unusual, and there seems to have been no suggestion that she should enrol as a university student.
+As far back as 1890 Basel had become the first university in Switzerland to accept a female student, a medical student called Emilie Frey; but for women of Gerhard's generation university degrees were still highly unusual, and there seems to have been no suggestion that she should enrol as a university student.

 Hearing loss

 After teaching for ten years she was forced by progressively encroaching hearing loss to abandon her teaching role in 1919, but she remained at the school for more than two further decades, employed both as "school secretary" and in a complementary advisory role until taking early retirement in 1942.

 Votes for women and family welfare activism

 During her time in England before 1909 Gerhard discovered and took a close interest in that country's "Suffragettes" and the "Votes for Women" movement.
 On returning home she kept in touch with the English activists.
 Her experiences inspired her to co-found, in 1916, the "Vereinigung für Frauenstimmrecht Basel und Umgebung", committed to the advocacy of votes for women in and around Basel.
 She served as president of the campaigning organisation between 1917 and 1922, and again between 1935 and 1941.
 She became closely networked with other likeminded campaigners, such as Emma Graf in Bern and her colleague at the school, the teacher Rosa Göttisheim.
 Between 1918 and 1928 she served as a member of the executive committee of the national "Schweizerischer Verband für Frauenstimmrecht" ("Swiss League for Women's Voting Rights" / SVF).
 It was as a representative of the SVF that she became a regular delegate to conferences of what was then the "International Woman Suffrage Alliance" (IWSA), which over the years involved trips to Paris, Berlin and Prague.
 Between 1920 and 1933 Gerhard also headed up the secretariat of the Swiss Association of Women Teachers ("Schweizerischer Lehrerinnenverein"). and was a member of the editorial team for the Swiss Women's Yearbook ("Jahrbuch der Schweizerfrauen").

 Between the wars she was, in addition, a member of the Commission on Family Allowances set up by the "Bund Schweizerischer Frauenvereine" ("League of Swiss Women's Associations" / "Alliance de sociétés féminines suisses" / BSF/ASF).
 She was also a member of the Families Protection Commission set up by the "Schweizerische Gemeinnützige Gesellschaft" ("Swiss Mutual Support Society" / "Société suisse d'utilité publique" / SGG/SSUP).
 She campaigned for gender-equal pay and for the introduction of Family Allowances.